-Celebrating the Virgin of Guadalupe
+Celebrating the Virgin of Guadalupe in Mexico

 On December 12th, Catholics across the Americas celebrate the Feast of Our Lady of Guadalupe commemorating the day in 1531 when the apparition of the Virgin Mary appeared in Mexico City, in the form of the Virgin of Guadalupe.

 In Mexico, I’ve seen her her likeness on everything from lampshades to purses to buildings.
-In Chiapas, she was wearing a Zapatista bandana and, on the ceiling of a small church in La Crucecita, Huatulco, she was represented in the world’s largest mural dedicated to the Virgin of Guadaloupe.
+In Chiapas, she was wearing a Zapatista bandana and, on the ceiling of a small church in La Crucecita, Huatulco, she was represented in the world’s largest mural dedicated to the Virgin of Guadalupe.

-You can check out the mural on the website of Mexican artist Jose del Signo or visit it in person (the church is located across from the zocolo).
+In Huatulco, you can check out the mural on the website of Mexican artist Jose del Signo or visit it in person (the church is located across from the zocolo).

-I’ve even seen her passing by in a solemn procession near our family’s home in Guatemala City, Guatemala.
+I’ve even seen images of the Virgin of Guadalupe passing by in a solemn procession near our family’s home in Guatemala City, Guatemala.